braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/subscription_and_usage.md

 # Subscriptions and Usage

-To navigate to the **Subscriptions and Usage** page, select your account icon on the Dashboard and select __Subscriptions and Usage__ from the dropdown menu.
+To navigate to the **Subscriptions and Usage** page, select your account icon on the dashboard and select __Subscriptions and Usage__ from the dropdown menu.
 Customers are encouraged to use this page as a self-serve tool to monitor and check their data consumption.

 ## Subscriptions and Usage